Counting Subgraphs in Somewhere Dense Graphs: Counting Homomorphisms

+\begin{remark} A strengthening of Theorem~\ref{thm:main_homs} to hereditary pattern classes $\mathcal{H}$ is not possible.
+Suppose for instance that $\mathcal{H}$ contains all complete graphs and $\mathcal{G}$ is the class of all bipartite graphs.
+Although $\mathcal{H}$ is hereditary and of unbounded treewidth, and $\mathcal{G}$ is monotone and somewhere dense, it is easy to see that $\#\homsprob(\mathcal{H} \to \mathcal{G})$ is trivial, since we can always output zero if $H\in\mathcal{H}$ has at least $3$ vertices.
 When it comes to a sufficient and necessary condition for tractability in case of hereditary classes of patterns, we conjecture that \emph{induced grid minor size} might be the right candidate.
 However, even for very special cases, such as classes of degenerate host graphs (which are somewhere dense and monotone), it is still open whether induced grid minor size is the correct answer~\cite{BressanR21}.
-Thus, we leave the classification for hereditary classes of patterns as an open problem for further research.
+Thus, we leave the classification for hereditary classes of patterns as an open problem for further research. \end{remark}